reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 .. literalinclude:: ../../reahl/doc/examples/tutorial/sessionscope/sessionscope.py
    :pyobject: LoginForm

-Can you spot the :class:`~reahl.systemaccountmodel.UserSession` at work here?
+Can you spot the WebUserSession at work here?
 The input values and an exception were available during the POST, but has to be saved in session scope for them to be retrievable in a subsequent GET request again.